 Data management

 We used the online data collection tool KoboToolbox12, accessible only over a virtual private network (VPN), for each participating hospital to upload pseudonymised data to secure servers.
 Data validation techniques such as restricted values or values within a specific range were used to avoid ambiguous data entries and ensure the validity of the data.
-Ambiguous responses and errors were resolved after discussion with the core team during weekly meetings.
 An instruction manual or codebook for data variables was prepared to ensure consistency in data entry.
 This manual was referred to during the project data collection and variable descriptions were visible for each variable in the online data collection tool.
+Ambiguous responses and errors were resolved after discussion with the core team during weekly meetings.
 Pseudonymised data were stored at the centralised server.
 The data were only accessible by the project’s principal investigator or by delegation by the project principal investigator.

 Data monitoring